 Marcus is a great trainer, changes it up every time and manages to works every little muscle in my body!
 Michaels massage therapy is one of the best I've ever had.

-Arthritis can be managed with the help of our Tulsa, OK physical therapists.
-We will assess what exercises will be beneficial in providing pain relief for your arthritis during everyday activities and help you prevent injuring yourself in the future.
+Arthritis can be managed with the help of our Tulsa & Broken Arrow, OK physical therapists.
+We will assess the beneficial exercises for pain relief to arthritis during everyday activities.
 Your physical therapist will also help you increase your range of motion in your arthritic joints.
-If you are suffering from arthritis, or you think you may be experiencing arthritic symptoms, contact Recover today to request an appointment or book now.

 How do I know if I have arthritis?

-According to the Arthritis Foundation, arthritis affects over 50 million people and it is currently the leading cause of disability across the nation.
+According to the Arthritis Foundation, arthritis affects over 50 million people.
+It is currently the leading cause of disability across the nation.
 Arthritis causes pain, inflammation, and it can affect one or multiple joints at once.

 The most common form of arthritis is osteoarthritis.
 This is caused when the cartilage of the joint wears down, either due to age or overuse.
 This causes pain in the joint, as the cartilage is no longer acting as the thick cushion that it once was.
 Without a cushion, the bones grind together, which in turn causes an inflammatory response in the joint.

 Rheumatoid arthritis, also referred to as “inflammatory arthritis,” is also fairly common.
 It is an autoimmune disease that affects multiple joints, and is typically more prevalent in females than males.